altsan/os2-ucharmap/readme.txt

     PMKOR, BIG5, etc.) then characters will only display correctly under the corresponding codepage.
 Also, the characters will not display at all in the clipboard viewer, which always uses Unicode for display.
 Unicode characters will only display correctly if you use a Unicode font (which is recommended).

   * The clipboard preview panel supports a maximum of 256 characters.
 More characters can in principle be copied, but only the first 256 will be shown.

-  * You will not be able to display characters under codepages which are not installed on your system (as may be the case for 938 and 944).
-You can install missing DBCS codepage(s) from the \OS2IMAGE\FI\FONTS directory of the WSeB/MCP/ACP/eCS CD-ROM.

   * If you do not have a version of PMMERGE.DLL with BLDLEVEL 14.106 or higher, you may be affected by a bug in Presentation Manager's Unicode